 - Investigating and addressing bullying and harassment in the workplace.

-- Provide equality and diversity training for everyone employed at the Macular Society.
+- Provide equality, diversity and inclusion training for everyone employed at the Macular Society.

-- Assess our policies and procedures for their impact upon equality and diversity and take action to address adverse impact where this is identified and where possible.
+- Assess our policies and procedures for their impact upon equality, diversity and inclusion and take action to address adverse impact where this is identified and where possible.